 There are several types of spinal fractures based on pattern of injury and the extent of spinal cord injury.
 Below are the more common fractures:

 Compression Fracture: People can develop spinal fractures unrelated to trauma.
 Fractures that occur during daily activities are most commonly due to weakened bones from osteoporosis, tumors, or other medical conditions and rarely have spinal cord or nerve involvement.
 The front of the vertebrae fractures and loses height however the back, posterior, part remains stable.
 The shape of the vertebrae is usually described as a “wedge”.
 It can be painful or asymptomatic and is usually a stable fracture.

-Axial Burst Fraction: This is usually caused from a fall from a significant height, landing on the feet.
-The vertebra loses height on both the front and back side; depending on the stability of the fracture this may require surgery.
+Axial Burst Fracture: This is usually caused from a fall from a significant height, landing on the feet.
+The vertebra loses height on both the front and back side, causing a decrease in overall height of the vertebrae.
+There may be fragments of the vertebrae that separate and may injure the spinal cord or nerves branching off the spinal cord.
+Imagine an oreo cookie being smashed at the top, causing it to break into many different fragments.
+Depending on the stability of the fracture which is identified via imaging (x-ray, CT, and MRI) this may require surgery.

 Chance Fracture: This fracture is known as a “seat-belt injury” and is caused by a violent forward flexed injury.
 The vertebra is pulled apart, often from a car accident where the upper body is pulled forward while the pelvis is stabilized by a lap only seat belt.